ash2code/Git-Practice1/README.md

 * To check last modify by user for ecah line of a file use command = git blame file_name
 * switch to a new branch in one step - git checkout or git swith -c branch_name

+GIT STATUS:

+gti status command will give the status of our git commands.

+for example in your local repo you created a new file and checked th status git status , it will show us that the new file is untracked. when you add the file by using git add command , it will show us changes are in staging area , and changes yet to be committed.

+remove files from staged:

+let's say you have two files and you added those two files to staging area by using command git add <file names> , after executiung this command both files are in staging area.